ChavGill/ChavGill/README.md

 ![Full-Stack Web Developer](https://github.com/ChavGill/ChavGill/blob/main/full%20stack.jpg)
 <h1 align="center">Salutations, I'm Chavis Gill</h1>
 <h3 align="center">I am a Full Stack Web Developer.
 Continuous learning and problem-solving are essential to my core.
 Creativity and freedom of expression are necessary to help connect with my core audience.
-All of these skills intertwine to help me be the web developer I need to be and to help you solve the problems you aim to create solutions for. </h3>
+All of these skills intertwine to help me be the web developer I need to be and to help you solve the problems for which you aim to create solutions for. </h3>

 <p align="left"> <a href="https://twitter.com/iamkingchav" target="blank"><img src="https://img.shields.io/twitter/follow/iamkingchav?logo=twitter&style=for-the-badge" alt="iamkingchav" /></a> </p>